JakubD-AVX/aviatrix-route-approval-check-python-script-v2/README.md

 The "golden list CIDRs" are kept in **golden_list** folder.
 For Gateway that operates in "Connection Mode":
-- there 1 file required per each BGP connection and this file must be created before running the script:
+- there is 1 file required per each BGP connection and this file must be created before running the script: transit-gw-name_connection_connection-name_approved_cidr_list_golden_list.csv The purpose of the file is to keep a list of all approved CIDRs.
-- transit-gw-name_connection_connection-name_approved_cidr_list_golden_list.csv
-  The purpose of the file is to keep a list of all approved CIDRs.
 For Gateway that operates in "Gateway Mode":
-- there 1 file required per Gateway and this file must be created before running the script:
+- there is 1 file required per Gateway and this file must be created before running the script: transit-gw-name_Gateway-Mode_approved_cidr_list_golden_list.csv The purpose of the file is to keep a list of all approved CIDRs.
-- transit-gw-name_Gateway-Mode_approved_cidr_list_golden_list.csv
-  The purpose of the file is to keep a list of all approved CIDRs.

 The script can be scheduled to be run every day or even multiple times a day.